metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_extension_service_v1alpha1_manifest.md

 Optional:

+- `circuit_breaker_policy` (Attributes) CircuitBreakerPolicy specifies the circuit breaker budget across the extension service.If defined this overrides the global circuit breaker budget. (see [below for nested schema](#nestedatt--spec--circuit_breaker_policy))
 - `load_balancer_policy` (Attributes) The policy for load balancing GRPC service requests.
 Note that the'Cookie' and 'RequestHash' load balancing strategies cannot be usedhere. (see [below for nested schema](#nestedatt--spec--load_balancer_policy))
 - `protocol` (String) Protocol may be used to specify (or override) the protocol used to reach this Service.Values may be h2 or h2c.
 If omitted, protocol-selection falls back on Service annotations.
 - `protocol_version` (String) This field sets the version of the GRPC protocol that Envoy uses tosend requests to the extension service.
 Since Contour always uses thev3 Envoy API, this is currently fixed at 'v3'.
 However, otherprotocol options will be available in future.